 The Bordelon name is very common in Louisiana today and Bordelons can be found all over the country.
 Everything from a U.S. Naval Ship (USS Bordelon) to a Medal of Honor recipient can be traced to the Bordelon name.
-The history of the Bordelon family has been written in several books over the past several years but like most amateur genealogist, I was interested specifically in my branch of the huge Bordelon tree.
+The history of the Bordelon family has been written in several books over the past several years but like most amateur genealogists, I was interested specifically in my branch of the huge Bordelon tree.
 I started this research many years ago in college but kept hitting brick walls.
-With the help of computer generated census data, church, death records and countless interviews, I have solved the mystery that has plagued me for years.
+With the help of computer-generated census data, church, death records, and countless interviews, I have solved the mystery that has plagued me for years.

 Interesting to find that a few of my ancestors owned slaves, one was a Revolutionary War Patriot, and a few close cousins fought in the Civil war.
 Some were quite rich but most were very poor.
-Most married more than once and I even have a ancestry grandmother that was kicked out of France and forced to move to New Orleans because of her lawless and criminal behavior in France.
-Her story is most interesting!
+Most married more than once and I even have an ancestral grandmother that was kicked out of France and forced to move to New Orleans because of her "lawless and criminal behavior" in France.
+Her story is the most interesting one!

-I start this journey with my father Charles then to my grandfather Walter Ones Bordelon, who I vaguely remember because he died when I was only 10 years old, then through all the generations to Jean Batiste (1690).
+I start this journey with my father Charles than to my grandfather Walter Ones Bordelon, who I vaguely remember because he died when I was only 10 years old, then through all the generations to Jean Batiste (1690).
 I am married to Kimberly Chenevert (b.
-1970) and we have one son Peyton.
-My son Peyton (B. 2002) is the last in the line of remaining direct male descendent of Walter Bordelon’s tree.
+1970) and we have one son Peyton (b.
+2002).
+My son Peyton is so far the last in the line of remaining direct male descendant of Walter Bordelon’s tree.
 This is my entire family tree from both sides.

 A summary of some of the generations we will discuss is below.

 I focused on my Bordelon branch and hope to add my Moras (Morris) side soon.
-As you will read, my ancerstral path started with GABRIEL LAURENT BORDELON from Le Harve, France moving to port of Rochefort, France- then (1) crossed the Atlantic- (2) came into Louisiana to (3) New Orleans then up the Mississippi River to (4) Point Coupee.
-A couple of generations later, his grandson (5) ZENON BORDELON started the move of my branch to Avoyelles around Marksville- where we still reside to this day.
+As you will read, my ancestral path started with GABRIEL LAURENT BORDELON from Le Harve, France moving to the port of Rochefort, France- then crossed the Atlantic coming into Louisiana at New Orleans then up the Mississippi River to Point Coupee.
+A couple of generations later, his grandson ZENON BORDELON started the move of my branch to Avoyelles around Marksville- where many still reside to this day.
 There are a lot more details in between all this but just keep this geography in mind as you look through the generations.